-Posted on Saturday, March 15th, 2025 at 9:00 am
+Posted on Friday, January 3rd, 2025 at 9:00 am

 What Is Battery Under Illinois Law?

-Under Illinois law (720 ILCS 5/12-3), battery happens when someone knowingly causes bodily harm or makes physical contact in a way that is insulting or provoking—without legal justification.
+Under Illinois law (720 ILCS 5/12-3), battery happens when someone knowingly causes bodily harm or makes physical contact in a way that is insulting or provoking, without legal justification.
 You do not need to leave visible injuries to face charges.
 Something as minor as a shove or grabbing someone’s arm during an argument can lead to an arrest.
 The law splits battery into different categories depending on what happened, which plays a significant role in whether it is charged as a misdemeanor or a felony.

 Battery vs. Aggravated Battery: Key Differences

 Many people mix up assault and battery or assume every battery charge is the same.
-In Illinois, assault is the threat of harm, while battery involves actual physical contact.
-Simple battery usually means there was not much injury and no weapon was used.
-Aggravated battery is more serious—it could mean someone was severely hurt, a weapon was involved, or the alleged victim is considered vulnerable.
+In Illinois, an assault charge is the threat of harm, while a battery involves actual physical contact.
+A simple battery usually means there was not much injury, and no weapon was used.

 Common Battery Scenarios in Illinois